vkom56000/cse15l-lab-reports/lab5.md

 written_2/travel_guides/berlitz1
 written_2/travel_guides/berlitz2
 ```
 This method returns the number of empty directories.
 This command returned all the directories in the written_2 direcotry because all the directories had their text files removed from the previous command.
+This command can be very useful to keep track of which directories are empty.

 ```
 vkom5@DESKTOP-CL5JJTR MINGW64 ~/Downloads/docsearch (main)